jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Daken
 Set: Brotherhood of Mutants
 **Pheromone Control**
 Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
-This will prevent triggered powers like **Shringk**
+This will prevent triggered powers like **Shringking**
-**Darkforce Channeling** affects all characters, including ones that appear on your side
+**Darkforce Channel** affects all characters, including ones that appear on your side

 **Shifting Loyalties**
 See [Shifting Loyalties](#wiki_shifting_loyalties)